Puppy Diets Need More Protein and Fat

-Diet for puppies must be higher in protein and fat for strong bones and muscle
+Diet for puppies must be higher in protein and fat than adult dog diet plans for strong bones and muscle support.

 The challenge for owners is navigating the maze of choices.
 Should they feed a food for small or large breeds?
 Or one intended for all sizes, ages and breeds?
 “All the different options can make it very confusing,” says nutritionist Sally Perea, DVM, MS. “And then there are different brands and different philosophies.”